 Many people are simply unaware of signs and symptoms of hearing loss, the benefits of early detection and intervention, and what resources are available.
 In order to reduce the likelihood of a hearing loss going undetected, being ignored and left untreated, here is what you can watch for:

-If you believe that your parents, grandparents or friends are suffering from a hearing loss, the best thing you can do for them is to speak up and, if necessary, help them choose a hearing care provider to work with them on their individual needs.
+If you believe that your parents, grandparents or friends are suffering from a hearing loss (see hearing loss and parents for more), the best thing you can do for them is to speak up and, if necessary, help them choose a hearing care provider to work with them on their individual needs.
 For more information on hearing loss and available resources, or to take a free online hearing test, visit www.mainlandhearing.com.

 Written by Dr. Susan Marynewich, Au.D., RAUD, RHIP – Owner of Clinic Locations in Vancouver West Broadway & New Westminster of Mainland Hearing.